darekf77/ng2-rest/README.md

 and customize your response data successes and errors ( by returning undefined in mock controller).

-If you wanna generate, filter, order, sort sample data try third options in controller - **MockAutoBackend**.
-By building sample json data object with $ prefix property now it is possible to generate very nice random data.
-Example:

-    {
-        $id : [1,2,3],
-        name: 'Dariusz'
-    }

-The outut will be:

-    {
-        id: 2,            // or 1 or 3  - it's random thing,
-        name: 'Dariusz'   // property without $ stays the same }

-Also there new option for **production mode** - your app will be using normal request even if mock are defined.

 To install package run:

     npm install ng2-rest --save